funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### ACR Module

-The platform module calls the `acr` module to create the Container Registry with Private Endpoint:
+The environment module calls the `acr` module to create the Container Registry with Private Endpoint:

 ```hcl
 module "acr" {